ShaharMS/EZWorksheet-Evolution/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
-A clear description of what you expected to happen.
+A clear and concise description of what you expected to happen.

 **What Currently Happens**
 A clear and concise description of what currently happens.